Benign paroxysmal positional vertigo (BPPV)

 The ear's role

-Semicircular canals and otolith organs — the utricle and saccule — in your inner ear contain fluid and fine, hairlike sensors that help you keep your eyes focused on a target when your head is in motion and assist in helping you maintain your balance.
+Semicircular canals and otolith organs — called the utricle and saccule — in your inner ear contain fluid and fine, hairlike sensors.
+These sensory hair cells help you keep your eyes focused on a target when your head is in motion.
+They also help you keep your balance.

 Benign paroxysmal positional vertigo occurs most often in people age 50 and older, but can occur at any age.
-Benign paroxysmal positional vertigo is also more common in women than in men.
+BPPV is also more common in women than in men.
 A head injury or any other disorder of the balance organs of your ear may make you more susceptible to BPPV.

-Although benign paroxysmal positional vertigo (BPPV) is uncomfortable, it rarely causes complications.
+Although BPPV is uncomfortable, it rarely causes complications.
 The dizziness of BPPV can make you unsteady, which may put you at greater risk of falling.

 - Signs and symptoms of dizziness that are prompted by eye or head movements and then decrease in less than one minute